 Finally, another ratio that is as important as all the others is the accounts receivable turnover ratio.
 This ratio is basically the same as the days sales outstanding except that this ratio measures the receivable turn in number of times in a period.
 The measured period here can be in quarter or years.

 The higher the numbers, the better the company is in collecting payments.
 For example, if the receivable turnover ratio is 5 in a quarter, it means that the receivable has turned over 5 times in a quarter.
-In terms of days, the receivable turnover ratio of 5 indicates that the company takes 0.6 months (3 months / 5 times) or 18 days (0.6 months X 30 days) to collect its payment.
+In terms of days, the receivable turnover ratio of 5 translates to 0.6 months (3 months / 5 times) or 18 days (0.6 months X 30 days).

 The formula used to arrive at the accounts receivable turnover ratio is as follow: